Pinpointing the Stewart Homestead

 Google Earth

 However it is difficult to see or follow Madris Run, formerly Bracken’s Run, in this imagery.
-I used a topographical map of the area from the National Map website5.
+I used a topographical map of the area from the National Map website 5.
 You can either download a high-resolution image or take a screen capture once you zoom into the area you want:

 Topographical Map